gcash/bchd/bchrpc/proxy/README.md

 `$ make`

-This will generate all of the files required for the gateway proxy and also the web files for host swagger API docs.
+This will generate all of the files required for the gateway proxy and also the files for the swagger API docs.

 ## Run the Proxy

-`$ ./gw -port 8080 -bchd-grpc-url <BCHD gRPC server url> -bchd-grpc-certpath <path to self-signed cert>`
+`$ ./gw -port 8080 -bchd-grpc-url <BCHD gRPC server url>:8335 -bchd-grpc-certpath <path to self-signed cert>`

 If you are using a certificate signed by a CA then you do not need to specify a value for `-bchd-grpc-certpath`.

 ## Swagger API Docs

-Currently a separate static server (e.g. nginx) needs to be used to host the swagger files located in the `./web` directory.
+The proxy server will also host the static swagger files located in the `./web` directory.